MISP/misp-stix/documentation/content/attributes_to_stix1_details.md

 - Switching the `to_ids` flag value would simply change the result from Indicator to Observable or from Observable to indicator
 - More details given about the `to_ids` flag if necessary, case by case

+### Current mapping

 {_attributes_to_stix1_mapping_}

+### Unmapped attribute types

+You may have noticed we are very far from having all the attribute types supported.
+This is due to the various use cases that MISP can be used for.
+Nonetheless, every attribute whose type is not in the list, is exported as `Custom` object.
+Let us see some examples of custom objects exported from attributes:
+{_custom_attributes_to_stix1_mapping_}

 ## The other detailed mappings